 - Selected by peers for inclusion in The Best Lawyers in America (bankruptcy and creditor debtor rights/insolvency and reorganization law; banking and finance litigation; bankruptcy litigation)

-- Named “Tulsa Bankruptcy Litigation Lawyer of the Year” for 2013 by The Best Lawyers in America
+- Named “Tulsa Bankruptcy Litigation Lawyer of the Year” for 2013 and “Tulsa Banking and Finance Litigation Lawyer of the Year” for 2018 by The Best Lawyers in America

 - Rated AV Preeminent by Martindale-Hubbell Peer Review Ratings